icdfa/soc-training-program/Module-4/Labs/Week-14-Lab-Memory-Forensics-with-Volatility.md

 # Week 14 Lab: Memory Forensics with Volatility

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Use Volatility to identify the operating system and other basic information from a memory dump.
+- Analyze running processes and network connections from a memory dump.
+- Identify suspicious processes and potential malware indicators in memory.
+- Document and report on findings from a memory forensics investigation.

 ## Objective

 To practice using Volatility to analyze a memory dump from a compromised system.